 .

-Although I’m not sure why the intergalactic visitors in Close Encounters of the Third Kind are considered so benevolent; they have been abducting and hypnotising people.
+Although I’m not sure why the intergalactic visitors in Close Encounters of the Third Kind are considered so benevolent; they have been abducting and hypnotising people after all.
 Who knows what they are going to do to Richard Dreyfuss in that ship.
-The enigmatic expression on little Barry’s face at the end suggests to me that he might know very well what ignominious fate him.
+The enigmatic expression on little Barry’s face at the end suggests to me that he might know very well what ignominious fate awaits him.

 In the end how much you appreciate this will depend on your preferences.
 There is some nostalgic value for anyone who has followed Spielberg all the way on this fifty year journey but I don’t think it relies on that.
 It isn’t simply a case of different sensibilities, your romantic spirit or your levels of cynicism.
 You aren’t soppy if you love this or dead inside if you don’t, it’s just about how much you can connect with it.
 No matter your ultimate reaction there is compelling storytelling here, some exciting sequences, characters you care about and great performances – especially from Emily Blunt.

 Audiences who are held at a bit more of a distance from this might find some aspects harder to forgive.
-The animals in it don’t look very real (mind you there are plot reasons for this) and there is an alien device that someone says is not a magic wand at the beginning even though it absolutely is a magic wand.
+The animals in it don’t look very real (mind you there are plot reasons for this) and there is an alien device that someone says is not a magic wand at the beginning even though it absolutely is a magic wand to be waved over any narrative avenue.
 It also features the most frustratingly unheard whisper in someone’s ear since Lost in Translation.
 The Hollywood trope that aliens only ever land in America is reinforced here as well, although in truth I think it might just be that only America makes a fuss about it.

-In fact real events might have confirmed this.
+As it is real events might have confirmed this.
 The recent release of more classified files on unidentified anomalous phenomena (UAP) do feature some from around the world but most are indeed from the States.
-Maybe the rest of us just leave them alone when we see them.
+Maybe the rest of us just shrug it off when we see them.
+I’ve most certainly seen unexplained things moving through the sky but I’ve never reported it.
 Incidentally I prefer UFO as an acronym, it does fit better since they are literally unidentified flying objects.
-Calling them phenomena mystifies them in a way that probably isn’t deserved for the ones that are drones or balloons or weird cloud formations.
-Having said this I wouldn’t actually be surprised if the existence of aliens is disclosed in the not too distant future.
+Calling them phenomena mystifies them in a way that probably isn’t deserved for the many that are drones or balloons or weird cloud formations.
+Having said this I’m no sceptic and I wouldn’t actually be surprised if the existence of aliens is disclosed in the not too distant future.
 Other recent world events have been no less surprising.
-Having Bond Villains in positions of political power is not what we wanted when we said we wished life was more like the movies.

 Personally I really liked Disclosure Day.
-It is exciting, smart, atmospheric and highly entertaining.
-It presented its conceit with some verisimilitude as well and I liked the way it factored religion into the idea of the existence of extra terrestrial life.
+It is exciting, smart, atmospheric and presents a highly entertaining adventure.
+Come at me if you want but it’s got everything Close Encounters of the Third Kind has and more.
+It presented its central conceit with some verisimilitude as well and I liked the way it factored religion into the idea of the existence of extra terrestrial life.
 It is also clearly brilliantly directed.
-It also has a wonderful soundtrack from John Williams fours years after he said he was retiring.
-Of course Williams is going to keep coming back for Spielberg, and frankly so am I.
+It has another wonderful soundtrack from John Williams too, fours years after he said he was retiring.
+Of course Williams is going to keep coming back for Spielberg, and so will I.